CHAMPIONSHIPS (2): 2016 (GNAC), 2017 (GNAC)

 While playing for the Wildcats under the guidance of long-time Head Coach Rob Thompson, Dubois collected the team’s Glenn Aborn Award – given annually to the program’s most improved player – in 2006, played on a 2008 side that cracked the NCAA DI top 30 rankings, and garnered America East All-Tournament Team honors in 2009.
 Over four seasons, Dubois tallied two goals and five assists in 56 career matches.

-Dubois earned a Bachelor’s of Science in Biology at UNH in 2009 and his currently working towards obtaining a USSF National ‘D’ Coaching License.
+Dubois earned a Bachelor’s of Science in Biology at UNH in 2009 has a USSF National ‘C’ Coaching License and is currently working towards obtaining his 'B' License.

 |2014||5||15||0||.250||3||6||0||.333||GNAC Tournament, #8 seed|